biodados/hypertriplets/README.md

 ## Outputs:

-	eldograph_db: a hash file containing the taxonomic and distance information.
+	hypertriplets_db: a hash file containing the taxonomic and distance information.

-	eldograph_analyse:
+	hypertriplets_analyse:
       *.nwk:        a supertree in Newick format.
       *_itol.txt:   a file containing a pie chart dataset with branch support values.
                     Upload the supertree and this file to iToL.